Dortmund ease into last 16 after scoreless draw with Sporting

 Emre Can did have the ball in the net with a header, but his effort was chalked off for offside, and Dortmund, who have lost their last two league games, the first two under new manager Niko Kovac, march on in Europe.

+"I think it was not a great game by both teams.
+We dominated the game for over 90 minutes," Kovac told reporters.

+"We didn't concede anything, even in the first half we only had a few shots.
+In the second half we were much more dangerous.
+We should have won the game."

-Sporting, meanwhile, continued their dramatic drop off in form since Ruben Amorim left to take charge of Manchester United in November.
+Sporting, meanwhile, continued their alarming drop in form since Ruben Amorim left to take charge of Manchester United in November.

 Under Amorim, Sporting won three of their four games in the league phase and were second in the standings.

-Since his departure they have failed to win a European match, losing five of six games, and their European adventure ended in an anti-climatic fashion.
+Since his departure they have failed to win a European match, losing five of six games, and their European adventure ended in anti-climax.